 8. Formal education in the 21st century should look like….. because….

-Something which has designed in all the needs a learner has.
+Something which has designed democratic responses to all the needs a learner has.
 Because I think that learners must increasingly take charge of their learning.